 If searching for a home off base, newcomers will need to provide documentation to the housing office as evidence of your home’s search and current escrow if you enter a contract to buy any island house or condo.

 Once you’ve arrived on island, don’t forget to attend the free newcomers’ briefing your base should offer.
 Spouses are encouraged to attend.
 Please inquire with your sponsor for a day, time, and location.
 These briefings occur monthly.
 Each base’s housing office will have this information for you.

-Military members are authorized shipment of 1 POV at government expense.
-From ports in the west coast, you can expect to be charged approximately $1,000 for transport charges to Hawaii.
+Military members are authorized a shipment of 1 POV at government expense.
+From ports on the West Coast, you can expect to be charged approximately $1,000 for transport charges to Hawaii.
 A timeline for transport could be 2 weeks to a month, it all depends on when the cargo ship leaves harbor.
 Once you arrive on island, call the Vehicle Processing Center at Horizon Lines to arrange for pickup.
 For more information on vehicle turn in, checkout, or in-transit visibility, visit the provided link.